dpzhang/scas_db/README.md

         ```
     + ___Friendly Reminder___: although the scraper is capable of scrapping data
 of any time interval from 1 day to 10 years or more, it is recommended to scrap
-case profiles within shorter interval for faster job processing speed, and My
+case profiles within shorter time interval for faster job processing speed, and
-recommendation would be 1 year.
+my recommendation would be 1 year.

 * When scrapping, a Chrome browser would be opened and the Windows Command Prompt
 instance will also inform you of the scrapping progress.
 Chrome browser would